ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-working-sets.md

 ## Manage Tags

 > The tag panel can be configured to meet the requirements of your case.
-To configure the tag panel, you will need to navigate to the working set management page
+To configure the tag panel you will need to navigate to the working set management page

 1. Within the working set, select Manage Working Set.